aswierc/python-ddd-architecture-for-php-devs/README.md

 ## Intro

-The project was made for PHP (Symfony) developers like me, who were curious if it's possible to make something similar using Python and his libraries.
+The project was made for PHP (Symfony) developers like me, who were curious if it's possible to make something similar using Python and its libraries.

 I feel like there are a lot of programmers who wanted to try Python.
 But they were back to PHP after encountering Django.